paulina-it/CS2TP-group2/README.md

 1. Inside the main branch run 'php artisan serve' from a terminal.
 This may take a bit of time to execute.
 2. In another terminal instance run 'npm run dev'.
 3. Returning to the terminal for step 1, the terminal should state 'Server running on \[Localhost IP address\].'
-Right click + Ctrl key on the link and it should take you to Flippinpages.
+Ctrl (key) + click on the link and it should take you to Flippinpages.

 (Note: To view the database in PHPmyAdmin, please make sure you are running Apache.)